ELITE FITNESS

 Tip #2: Bring the legs back

-Another tip is instead of bending your legs forward at a 45 degree angle, you would bring them backwards.
+Another tip is instead of bending your legs forward at a 45 degree angle, you bring them backwards.
 Meaning: You would do the clamshell with your upper legs in-line with your torso.

 Picture